Little Milwaukee landmarks, part 4

 5. Zion Evangelical Church

-This one, 1418 W. Greenfield Ave., is a bit of a personal landmark, as my grandparents lived a block west of here and as a kid, driving in from New York for family visits, I'd wake up groggy right as we'd exit 94 at Greenfield Avenue and first I'd see the A-B Clocktower and, I'd know we'd arrived when I saw the distinctive yellow steeple of this old clapboard church and school.
+This one, 1418 W. Greenfield Ave., is a bit of a personal landmark, as my grandparents lived a block west of here and as a kid, driving in from New York for family visits, I'd wake up groggy right as we'd exit 94 at Greenfield Avenue and first I'd see the A-B Clocktower and, I'd know we'd arrived when I saw the distinctive white steeple of this old clapboard church and school.
 Nowadays, I can see it from my office and it takes me back every time.

 According to "Memoirs of Milwaukee County: From the Earliest Historical Times," published in 1909, "In 1884, Rev. Heinrich Noehren organized on the south side an Evangelical church (in the German Evangelical Synod of North America) which later came to be known as Zion church.
 The society first erected a schoolhouse on property it had purchased on Greenfield avenue between Ninth and Tenth avenues, and used the building for services until its resources allowed the erection of the present church edifice."